 - Freezing of windows to the sill is also eliminated by sprinkling a little salt on the window sill.
 This will enable raising windows without difficulty.

 - Fresh paint smell can be eliminated by placing a pail of cold water in the room, changing it every two or three hours.

-- Glasses which are stuck together may be separated by putting cold water in the top one and setting the bottom one in warm water.
+- Glasses which are stuck together may be separated by putting cold water in the top one and setting the bottom one in warm.
 They will come apart without danger of breaking.

 - Hand washing, especially for children, is easier if a small dish of raw cornmeal is kept in the bathroom and if children are trained to take some cornmeal and rub on with soap.
 This cleans hands more thoroughly and at same time leaves skin soft and white.
 (Children often have chapped hands from improper washing.)
 This procedure is equally effective for grownups who have stubborn dirt embedded in hands.

 - Insects in earth can be killed with a spoonful of mustard in gallon of water.
 This is effective with potted plants.

 - Knots in thread may be avoided when hemming table linen by running each needleful of thread through a piece of paraffin before using.